-(L) A description of any policies or procedures the Local Board adopted to avoid conflicts of interest or the appearance of such conflicts in the exercise of their responsibilities, particularly those related to the awarding of contracts.
+(K)A description of any policies or procedures the Local Board adopted to avoid conflicts of interest or the appearance of such conflicts in the exercise of their responsibilities, particularly those related to the awarding of contracts.

-The Mid-Maryland Board has a conflict of interest policy that each board member must sign.
+Carroll Workforce Development Board has a conflict of interest policy that each board member must sign.
 It includes conflicts related to the awarding of contracts.
-Carroll Workforce Development Board will adopt a conflict of interest policy.

-- (M) A description of the Local Board or fiscal agent's accounting procedures, including the procedures used in preparing reports to the State.
+- (L) A description of the Local Board or fiscal agent's accounting procedures, including the procedures used in preparing reports to the State.
 In addition to the requirement that all financial transactions be conducted in compliance with Generally Accepted Accounting Principles (GAAP), the fiscal management system must include the following in the accounting procedures.
 This description must address how the fiscal system: - Tracks funding types, funding amounts, obligations, expenditures and assets; - Permits the tracking of program income, stand-in costs, and leveraged funds; and - Is adequate to prepare financial reports required by the State.